 - Vendor input.
 Floor care companies are eager to show off what their product can do if it means a new top-line industrial customer.
 Asking for their input can be helpful.

 Work-related slip-and-falls should be reported immediately to supervisors.
 Workers whose claims are denied are often best-served by the assistance of an experienced San Diego workers' compensation attorney.
-Contact the Law Office of Robert A. McLaughlin today and find out how we can help.
+Contact the McLaughlin & Sanchez today and find out how we can help.